aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 }
 ```

 This is not the behavior of the Remix tutorial.
 I would prefer to use the search params in the layout and get contacts based on the query.
-However, our search is now instant.
+At least our search is now quicker.

 I'm not entirely sure why this is working without JavaScript.
 I think it might be because the `useSearchParams` hook behaves as URLSearchParams on the server.
 I could be completely wrong here, though.
 Please let me know if you have any insights.